metamug/mtg-api/README.md

 ### Upload Event

 When Upload is performed, the class implemented with following interface is invoked.
 The uploaded file can be accessed from event object.
+The upload event is an implicit element which returns a response to the bus.

 ```java
 public CSVUploader implements UploadListener {